 Outcome Measures: The primary outcome measure for this study was the CSP’s attitudes towards chiropractic and its use for treatment of ACSE as determined by the total score on the CAQ.

 Analysis: Each of the 20 questions comprising the CAQ was graded on a 5-point Likert scale, from 0 to 4.
 The responses were then summed to arrive at a total score ranging from 0 (most negative attitude towards chiropractic) to 80 (most positive attitude towards chiropractic).
 Demographic frequencies for gender identity, years in practice, and previous work experience were calculated.
 For the evaluation of the hypotheses listed below a statistical test was considered statistically significant if p < .05.
 Written comments provided by respondents will be evaluated in a separate analysis.

-Hypothesis (1): We conducted an inspection of the CAQ scores including mean, median, standard deviation, maximum, minimum and range.
+Hypothesis (1): CSPs attitudes towards chiropractic will be diverse.
+We conducted an inspection of the CAQ scores including mean, median, standard deviation, maximum, minimum and range..
 We also carried out a regression analysis to explore the factors influencing attitudes towards chiropractic.
+A generalized linear model was employed, with the aggregate CAQ score serving as the dependent variable.
+Selection of the influencing factors was based on previous studies in this area9-11 and CSP demographics.
+All independent variables were nominal except for ‘number of patients referred for chiropractic care in a typical year,’ which was ordinal (ranked groups from ‘0’ to ‘50+’).
+Comparisons were all two-tailed, and variables were deemed statistically significant if the p-value was less than 0.05 in the final multivariable model.
+The unstandardized regression coefficient and its 95% confidence interval (CI) are reported, where the unstandardized regression coefficient indicates the change in the CAQ response score.
+Multicollinearity was deemed problematic if the variance inflation factor for any independent variable exceeded 512 however this was not the case for any of the variables.
+All analyses were conducted using IBM SPSS Statistics software (version 29).

 Hypothesis (2): CSPs who currently work with or have worked with a chiropractor in a private community-based clinic or as members of a specific IST with a National Sport Organization (NSO) or as part of the medical team at a multisport games will hold a more positive opinion of chiropractic.
 We tested this hypothesis in two ways.
 First, we combined all responses that confirmed previous work experience with a chiropractor in any of the specific scenarios detailed above and applied a t-test to investigate the relationship between previous experience working with a chiropractor (group/independent variable) and the CAQ score (test/dependent variable).
 Secondly, we applied an ANOVA test where each of the three different scenarios where respondents have previous experience working with a chiropractor or no previous experience working with a chiropractor to investigate the relationship between the different work experience scenarios (group/independent variable) and the CAQ score (test/dependent variable).